 Plan Events Or Trips Away

-In addition to redesigning the garden, several care homes in Chelmsford and others around the UK set to plan a number of trips for the residents during the summer months.
+In addition to redesigning the garden, several care homes and others around set to plan a number of trips for the residents during the summer months.
 This is a great way of encouraging the residents to enjoy the sun and can also be used as a way for the residents to enjoy a day out with one another.
 Whether this is a visit to a local museum or a trip to the seaside, this is a great way of bringing everyone in the home together to enjoy the summer weather.

 Invest In Repairs Or Air Conditioning